-- GigaVUE® V Series nodes - GigaVUE® V Series Controllers - G-vTAP Controllers (only if you are using G-vTAP agent as the traffic acquisition method) - G-vTAP Controller manages multiple G-vTAP agents and orchestrates the flow of mirrored traffic to GigaVUE Cloud Suite V Series nodes.
+- GigaVUE® V Series nodes

+- GigaVUE® V Series Proxy/Controllers

+- G-vTAP Controllers (only if you are using G-vTAP agent as the traffic acquisition method)

+- G-vTAP Controller manages multiple G-vTAP agents and orchestrates the flow of mirrored traffic to GigaVUE Cloud Suite V Series nodes.
 GigaVUE-FM uses one or more G-vTAP Controllers to communicate with the G-vTAP agents.
-G-vTAP Controllers - GigaVUE V Series Controller manages multiple V Series nodes and orchestrates the flow of traffic from GigaVUE Cloud Suite V Series nodes to the monitoring tools.
-GigaVUE-FM uses one or more GigaVUE Cloud Suite V Series Controllers to communicate with the GigaVUE Cloud Suite V Series nodes. - GigaVUE® V Series Node is a visibility node that aggregates mirrored traffic from multiple G-vTAP agents.
-It applies filters, manipulates the packets using GigaSMART applications, and distributes the optimized traffic to cloud-based tools or backhaul to GigaVUE Cloud Suite Cloud using GRE or VXLAN tunnels.
+G-vTAP Controllers - GigaVUE® V Series Proxy/Controller manages multiple V Series nodes and orchestrates the flow of traffic from GigaVUE Cloud Suite V Series nodes to the monitoring tools.
+GigaVUE-FM uses one or more GigaVUE Cloud Suite V Series Proxys to communicate with the GigaVUE Cloud Suite V Series nodes. - GigaVUE® V Series Node is a visibility node that aggregates mirrored traffic from multiple GvTAP agents.
+It applies filters, manipulates the packets using GigaSMART applications, and distributes the optimized traffic to cloud-based tools or backhaul to GigaVUE Cloud Suite Cloud using L2GRE, or ERSPAN, or VXLAN tunnels.
+You can configure V series 1 or 2 for traffic visibility.